 Options 3 and 5 are the most appropriate way to move forward.
 Options 3 and 5 seek to focus the majority of new development in the key towns and settlements which are best placed to accommodate the needs and infrastructure over the plan period.
 Noted.
 It is agreed that Option 5 forms the basis for the strategy in directing growth to locations considered to be the most sustainable.
 However the option also includes a refined approach to the rural areas to ensure that the plan does not preclude sustainable levels of development in the rural settlements.
 No change Buckley as a key town is well suited to meet a significant portion of the housing need for Flintshire Buckley is one of a number of towns in Flintshire that has been categorised as a Main Service Centre in the settlement hierarchy.
 These centres can be expected to be the main locations for new housing development.
 No change It seems very strange to announce proposed planned growth within a 15 year period knowing that the actual period will be considerably shorterWho defines the terms 'innovative', 'sensitive', or 'refined' ?
 Will sites currently designated remain on the list even if they do not meet the criteria?
 Who is responsible for developing the infrastructure to support developments e.g. public transport that is sustainable and environmentally sound?
 The plan period will remain 15 years notwithstanding when the plan is adopted within that period.
 Any housing completions that occur up to the point the deposit plan is produced will be netted out of the overall housing requirement, and the need for new sites to provide the residual requirement.
-Any undeveloped sites from the UDP will be reassessed alongside candidate sites for their suitability to be No change allocated in the LDP.
-The plan should act as a guide for the various infrastructure providers in order to allow then to plan for the growth proposed.
-Additional employment land should be identified in order to facilitate the delivery of jobs growth and employment land development.
+Any undeveloped sites from the UDP will be reassessed alongside candidate sites for their suitability to be No change

+•

+5

+in order to allow then to plan for

+the growth proposed.

+The Employment Land Review No change

+concluded that there is sufficient

+land available for this use and

+whilst there is no need to

+identify further employment

+allocations STR8 does allow for

+further employment

+development in sustainable

+locations.

+Whilst the LDP spatial strategy No change

+, , , , , , , , , , , , , , , , , , ,

+growth should be provided by

+the top three tiers of the

+settlement hierarchy, the plan

+does not preclude sensitive and

+sustainable levels of

+development in Flintshire's rural

+settlements.
+Criterion vi.
+Of

+Strategic Policy STR 11

+Provision of Sustainable

+Housing Sites, sets out to

+"ensure in rural areas, that

+genuine and proportionate

+needs for housing are met in a

+sustainable manner".
+This

+clearly has to be locally needs

+driven, and the deposit LDP will

 The Employment Land Review concluded that there is sufficient land available for this use and whilst there is no need to identify further employment allocations STR8 does allow for further employment development in sustainable locations.
-No change The plan does not seem to take into account the rural areas which are not even defined as rural villages.
-Delivering development in a sensitive needs driven sustainable manner in the Defined and Undefined villages, should include the rural hinterland as well.
 Whilst the LDP spatial strategy is clear that the majority of growth should be provided by the top three tiers of the settlement hierarchy, the plan does not preclude sensitive and sustainable levels of development in Flintshire's rural settlements.
 Criterion vi.
 Of Strategic Policy STR 11 Provision of Sustainable Housing Sites, sets out to "ensure in rural areas, that genuine and proportionate needs for housing are met in a sustainable manner".
-This clearly has to be locally needs driven, and the deposit LDP will No change
+This clearly has to be locally needs